 * This is the world's sole P-40 that has had fully equipped gun bays reinstated to host operational Browning .50 cal. machine guns.
 These have proven to be great crowd pleasers at airshows at which blank ammunition has been fired as empty cartridge cases rain from the ejection chutes.
 This is the ultimate party trick for a warbird fighter.
-Note: The guns and stock ammo will be sold separately with the first option to buy going to the aircraft purchaser.
+Note: The guns and stock ammo are not included.

 * The aircraft has a very well documented history of abandonment in PNG, recovery in the 1970s, painstaking restoration to original condition, and on completion, sound, reliable operation with an excellent maintenance history by the world's foremost P-40 restoration shop that also happened to restore this aeroplane.